landing-ai/agentic-doc/README.md

-> **Note**
+### DEPRECATION WARNING

->  ⚠️⚠️⚠️ The agentic-doc Python library is now legacy.
+⚠️⚠️⚠️ The agentic-doc Python library is now legacy.
 Please migrate to the new [landingai-ade library](https://github.com/landing-ai/ade-python), which is now the official Python library for Agentic Document Extraction and supports our newer API endpoints.

 <div align="center">